It seems like barely a day goes by without a new Canon rumor.

-Canon 7D Mark II rumours
+Canon 7D Mark II rumors

-Canon mirrorless rumours
+Canon mirrorless rumors

 Best compact system camera

-Although Canon finally joined the mirrorless party with the Canon EOS M back in July 2012, that hasn't stopped the rumour mill from suggesting what could be the next compact system camera from the company.
+Although Canon finally joined the mirrorless party with the Canon EOS M back in July 2012, that hasn't stopped the rumor mill from suggesting what could be the next compact system camera from the company.

 There's also a distinct lack of proprietary lenses, and, while you can attach existing EF and EF-S optics via an adapter, sticking a large lens on a small body does somewhat defeat the object.
 By comparison, the Micro Four Thirds system has over 25 optics, while even the Nikon 1 range is growing slowly.